thoughtbot/shoulda-matchers/README.md

 end
 ```

-**IMPORTANT NOTE!** This matcher works differently from other validation
+**PLEASE NOTE:** This matcher works differently from other validation matchers.
-matchers.
-Since the very concept of uniqueness depends on checking against a
+Since the very concept of uniqueness depends on checking against a pre-existing
-pre-existing record in the database, this matcher will first use the model
+record in the database, this matcher will first use the model you're testing to
-you're testing to query for such a record, and if it can't find an existing one,
+query for such a record, and if it can't find an existing one, it will create
-it will create one itself.
-Sometimes this step fails, especially if you have
+one itself.
+Sometimes this step fails, especially if you have other validations
-other validations on the attribute you're testing (or, if you have
+on the attribute you're testing (or, if you have database-level restrictions on
-database-level restrictions on any attributes).
-In this case, the solution is to
+any attributes).
+In this case, the solution is to create a record before you use
-create a record before you use `validate_uniqueness_of`.
+`validate_uniqueness_of`.

 For example, if you have this model: